Client Engagement Process

 There are really only three places: heirs, charity or estate taxes.
 So, think carefully about the first two categories and, if this meets your objectives, do all possible to reduce the effect of the third.

-After establishing goals, work with advisors to create a formal estate plan.
+After establishing goals, work with your financial and legal advisors to create a formal estate plan.
 This provides both a vision of the future and a path to get there.
 Estate plans can have many elements.
 However, almost all contain a few basics, such as:

 • A will.
 This is the most basic and necessary of all estate documents.
 It determines where assets go.